 Past performance does not guarantee future results.
 Current performance may be higher or lower than the performance data quoted.
 The principal value and investment return of an investment will fluctuate so that your shares, when redeemed, may be worth more or less than their original cost.

 - The fund's allocations to industrials, energy and financials were the best contributors to the fund's performance.

 - Having a lower weight in health care helped the fund's overall performance since the sector was one of the worst performers.

 - The strongest contributors to the fund were Delta Air Lines, Darden Restaurants and Travelers Companies.

 - Lower investment weights in financials, the best performing sector for the quarter, seemed to be a headwind for the fund.

-- Stock selection within technology underperformed and was a relative drag on performance.
+- Stock selection in consumer discretionary, financials and cash were a drag on performance.

 - Investments in Tractor Supply Company, Kroger and Universal Health Services negatively impacted the fund as they were the weakest contributors to return.

 - Warren Buffett is loading up on airlines.
 Financial reports showed Buffett's Berkshire Hathaway amassed holdings in American Airlines, Delta Air Lines and United Continental.